EagleBaby/python_screeps_arena/tutorials/tutorial1-Loop and import.md

 #### ------------------------------------------------------------------------------------------------------------------------

-&nbsp;&nbsp;&nbsp;&nbsp;Above is tutorial in Screeps:Arena, i just want to express that you can get the js tutorial in the game, and the other python-tutorials won't refer to the js tutorial anymore(if you need, just get it in game.)  if you want to play with <font color=#6680FC>python </font>, you need to follow the tutorial below:
+&nbsp;&nbsp;&nbsp;&nbsp;Above is tutorial in Screeps:Arena, i just want to express that you can get the js tutorial in the game, and the other python-tutorials won't refer to the js tutorial anymore(if you need, just get it in game.)  if you want to play with ```python```, you need to follow the tutorial below:

 ## Tutorial 1: Loop and import